ET Speaks From Home

 They also do a 4 course meal from Sunday to Thursday for £11.90 per person which includes poppadoms with chutney tray, any starter, any main dish, any rice or naan and coffee/tea.
 I think this is a great bargain meal.

-Disclosure: We were provided a family meal in order to write this review.
-Restaurant front image used with manager permission.
+Disclosure: We were provided a family meal in order to write this review, however, all thoughts and opinions remain our own.

 Share this: